dialog-semiconductor/BLE_SDK6_examples/LPCCSE-82-MCube-Accel-MC36xx/Readme.md

 ### Hardware configuration

 The current example focuses on the implementation of Accel connected via I2C and sending sensor data over BLE notifications using the DA14585 & MC3672.
-For SPI interface implementation refer to [MC3672 Quick Start Guide](https://mcubemems.com/wp-content/uploads/2018/05/MC3672-Quick-Start-Guide-APS-045-0017v1.2.pdf) which demos the MC3672 Aurdino implementation or [mCube-MC36XX-Programming Guide](https://github.com/mcubemems/Accelerometer_mc36xx_mcu_driver/blob/master/MC36XX_MCU_3.1.0/mCube%20-%20MC36XX%20-%20Programming%20Guide%20%20v1.1.1.pdf) for general platforms.
+For SPI interface implementation refer to [MC3672 Quick Start Guide](https://mcubemems.com/wp-content/uploads/2018/05/MC3672-Quick-Start-Guide-APS-045-0017v1.2.pdf) which demos the MC3672 Arduino implementation or [mCube-MC36XX-Programming Guide](https://github.com/mcubemems/Accelerometer_mc36xx_mcu_driver/blob/master/MC36XX_MCU_3.1.0/mCube%20-%20MC36XX%20-%20Programming%20Guide%20%20v1.1.1.pdf) for general platforms.

 **Note:** Both the SPI and I2C interfaces cannot be active at the same time as the clock (SCK) and data (SDA) are shared between the two protocols.